mwi33/Notes/Courses/OSCP/pen 200/Introduction to web application attacks.md

 let encode = encode_to_javascript('insert_minified_javascript')
 console.log(encoded)
 ~~~

+## Directory Traversal
+In this section, we will understand what a directory traversal vulnerability is, how it can be identified and exploited.
+It is also useful to know how to correct the vulnerability.

 ### OS Command Injection
 Web applications frequently need to interact with the underlying OS to undertake routine tasks like interacting with the file system.
 Web applications should provide a specific API with prepared commands to interact with the OS which cannot be changed by user input.
 These however are time consuming to create and maintain.